'Belsen showed me how low mankind can sink'

 There was no running water in the camp and there were epidemics of typhus, typhoid and tuberculosis.

-Mr Forsyth says that active soldiers, who had no medical experience, were not allowed inside the camp as those in charge feared an epidemic.
+Mr Forsyth said that active soldiers, who had no medical experience, were not allowed inside the camp as those in charge feared an epidemic.

-Within a couple of days, his regiment had moved on but memories of the scene haunt him to this day.
+Within a couple of days, his regiment had moved on but memories of the scene haunted him for the rest of his life.

 When he returned from the war, his mother stopped him from talking about his experiences.
 He was not allowed to discuss it in the house.

-"Many a night I walked the streets," he says.
+"Many a night I walked the streets," he said.
 "I could not stay in the house."

 "When it is bottled up inside of you it is worse than reality."

-"The one person who did understand was my wife and she suffered because of me," Mr Forsyth says.
+"The one person who did understand was my wife and she suffered because of me," Mr Forsyth said.

 But was he proud to be part of the liberating force?

-"I'm not proud, I'm just glad that we got there when we did," he says.
+"I'm not proud, I'm just glad that we got there when we did," he said.

 "We did save some people, there's no question.
 But when you see the graves with about 1,500 folk in each one, it rankles."